kemalyazgan/SoftwareTechnikOWN/README.md

-So, this is a test for the master-merge of mybranch2!
+SOOO, this is a test repository for SonarCloud-Test!